LaihoE/Python-demoparser/vars.md

 Parser also allows you to use the "real names".
-Just make sure you add _X _Y and potentially _X to the vector prop names.
+Just make sure you add _X _Y and potentially _Z to the vector prop names.
 Like so: m_vecOrigin -> m_vecOrigin_X for x coordinate.